Don’t miss a find—weekly picks by email. Get alerts →

 The Vintage Book Addicts Blog

-7 Tips for Taking Care of Your Library's Books
+7 Tips for Taking Care of the Books in Your Personal Library

 April 08, 2020

-7 Tips for Taking Care of Your Library's Books
+7 Tips for Taking Care of the Books in Your Personal Library

 Don't forget about your extensive library of old books; they also need love and care.
 The authors have put their heart, mind, and soul into writing it.
 To enjoy the many benefits of a well-stocked personal library for years to come, we need to add our books to our cleaning routine.